Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/credential_management.md

 ## Request access to an API

 You must request access to the API before you can use an API resource in a product that you have an approved subscription on.
 Access requests are approved by the provider.
-Note that an API can not be used when it is not included in an usage plan associated with an active subscription.
+Note that an API can not be used if it is not included in a usage plan associated with an active subscription.

 To request access to an API:

-* From the Marketplace *Home* screen, open a product and select the **Resources** tab.
+1. From the Marketplace *Home* screen, open a product and select the **Resources** tab.
-* Click the **Key** icon that is displayed next to the resource.
+2. Click the **Key** icon that is displayed next to the resource.
-* Complete the Request access form.
+3. Complete the Request access form.
 Note that **Request access name** is auto-populated.

     * Select a subscription.
     * Select an application.
 If you are a member in multiple teams, the subscriptions and the application must be owned by the same team.
     * Fill out any other fields that are displayed on the form.
     * Click **Request Access**.

-* Once access is approved, you will be directed to the *Create Credential* screen.
+Once access is approved, you will be directed to the *Create Credential* screen.

 ## Track access requests to an API